Staatsbank der DDR: Political control of the State Bank

 Although the State Bank was always politically subordinate to the GDR government, this was made explicit by a law of 19 December 1974 which defined the State Bank as an organ of the Council of Ministers of the German Democratic Republic and formalised the practice of the bank's president being a member of the Council of Ministers.
 While this stood in stark contrast to the political independence of West Germany’s Bundesbank it was common during this era for there to be political control over the nation's central bank-–though not usually to the extent found in East Germany and the other Eastern Bloc economies, where the policies and technical operation of the central bank were completely subservient to policies of the governing Socialist Unity Party of Germany.

 The State Bank of the GDR was also a member of the International Bank for Economic Co-operation, a Comecon organisation founded in 1957 with its headquarters in Moscow.
 The nominal currencies used for trading, international clearing and settlement purposes by this organisation were transfer roubles and gold reserves.

 Post reunification

 After German reunification the bank was privatised by Treuhand and parts of other banks were taken over (see also Deutsche Kreditbank).

 Accommodation

-The protected neo-classical building of 1889 at the Bebelplatz, in which the State Bank resided, was until 1945 the head office of the Dresdner Bank.
-After unsuccessful attempts at restitution following German reunification, the Dresdner Bank built its Berlin headquarters in Pariser Platz.
+The Staatsbank occupied two adjacent urban blocks which before 1945 had been the headquarters, respectively, of Dresdner Bank and of Berliner Handels-Gesellschaft (BHG).
+Following German reunification, the Dresdner Bank sought restitution of its protected neo-classical building of 1889 at the Bebelplatz, but eventually built its Berlin headquarters on Pariser Platz.
 The new owner of the original building was determined to be a subsidiary of Commerzbank.

-After 1990 the building had mixed fortunes functioning as a local branch of the Dresdner Bank (and featured in the film Run Lola Run).
+After 1990 the former Dresdner Bank building had mixed fortunes functioning as a local branch of the Dresdner Bank (and featured in the film Run Lola Run).
 In 2004 it was converted as part of the real estate project OpernCarrée by the hotelier Sir Rocco Forte into a luxury hotel (the Hotel de Rome).
 The hotel opened on 12 October 2006.
+The former BHG has become the Berlin seat of the public development bank KfW.